elitelinux/glpi-smartcities/README.md

 The True
 ========
 The GLPI is complex to parameterize .
-You will need patience, a team of multi-disciplinary, will need skilled in programming languages and information management, knowledge management, resource management, network systems, high availability, high performance systems, database management data, information security , protocols, methods and standards.
-Although you may not believe . and of course...
-LINUX (are you mad bro?[trollface])
+You will need patience, a team of multi-disciplinary, will need skilled people in:
+- Open Source
+- Programming languages
+- Information management
+- Knowledge management
+- Resource management
+- Network systems
+- High availability systems
+- High performance systems
+- Database management data
+- Information security
+- Protocols
+- Methods
+- Standards
+Although you may not believe...
+And of course...
+GNU/LINUX (are you mad bro?[trollface])

 Profile of the Team
 ===================
-People with this knowledge or certifications will acellerate the process A+
+People with this knowledge or certifications will acellerate the process
+- A+
-Network+
+- Network+
-ITIL (foundation)
+- ITIL (foundation)
-Project Management
+- Project Management
-Web programmer (PHP, Shell, Python)
+- Web programmer (PHP, Shell, Python)
-Knowledge Management
+- Knowledge Management
-Linux+
+- Linux+
-CISM
+- CISM
-ISO 9001 Certified
+- ISO 9001 Certified

 Terms of implementation
 =======================